magdielrosario97/magdielrosario97/README.md

 I'm a full-stack software engineer with a background in aircraft structural maintenance and a passion for both code and cars.
 I’m a U.S. Air Force veteran with 6 years of hands-on experience leading and mentoring teams, and I'm currently finishing my Computer Science degree at Southern New Hampshire University.
 I’ve spent the last few years building skills in full-stack development through hands-on projects and coursework.

-- Contact me at magdielrosario97@gmail.com
-- Connect with me www.linkedin.com/in/msro97

 ***

 ### Technical Skills